ipChrisLee/ipChrisLee/README.md

 My academic interest is in system and architecture now.
 You are welcome to communicate with me via [email](mailto:chrisleecn@outlook.com).

-Schoolmates can also communicate with me at my school email.
+Schoolmates can also communicate with me at my school email, my school id is 19211332.

 My blog: https://ipchrislee.github.io .